rkaczorek/astroberry-piface/README.md

 - PiFace Focuser (indi focuser providing absolute and relative position control),

 # Major changes
+- Starting from version 2.2:
+  - 2 steppers are available and selectable
 - Starting from version 2.1:
   - libmcp23s17 is linked statically
   - multiple steppers and relays are not supported